FILM REVIEWS

-Main event is an employees party on the 30th floor of the Nakatomi Corporation building.
-Thing come to an abrupt end, when the partygoers are taken hostage by some terrorists, headed by the viscious Hans Gruber (British stage actor Alan Rickman).
+However, thing come to an abrupt end, when the partygoers are taken hostage by some terrorists, headed by the vicious Hans Gruber (British actor Alan Rickman).

-The scheme of Gruber and his henchmen is to steal the $600 million locked in Nakatomi’s high-tech safe, while pretending to be politically motivated in their goal of throwing the authorities off track.
+Gruber and his henchmen scheme to steal the $600 million locked in Nakatomi’s high-tech safe, while pretending to be politically motivated in their goal of throwing the authorities off track.

-Disregarding the orders of the building’s security guards, McClane, armed with only one handgun, ddecided to take on the villains.
+Disregarding the orders of the building’s security guards, McClane, armed with only one handgun, decides to take on the villains.

-Making a big-screen splash, Bruce Willis, then mostly known from the TV series “Moonlighting,” carries the day—in the process becominga major and bankable Hollywood star.
+Making a big-screen splash, Bruce Willis, then mostly known from the TV series Moonlighting, carries the day—in the process becoming a major bankable Hollywood star.

 Oscar Nominations: 4